piyushrajyadav/alphaxine-website/README.md

 # Alphaxine NextJS Website

-This is a placeholder website built with Next.js, designed to retain structure and design elements while removing content for future WordPress integration.
+This is the official website for Alphaxine, built with Next.js and featuring static content for optimal performance and reliability.

 ## Project Overview

-This project is a website for Alphaxine, a technology consulting company.
-The site is built with Next.js and focuses on preserving the structure, layout, and interactive design elements while replacing actual content with placeholder elements.
+This project is a corporate website for Alphaxine, a technology consulting company.
+The site is built with Next.js and focuses on delivering a professional, fast, and responsive user experience with static content.

 ### Key Features

 - **Responsive Layout**: Built with TailwindCSS for responsive design
-- **Placeholder Content**: Content replaced with gray boxes to maintain visual structure
+- **Static Content**: All content is statically generated for optimal performance
-- **Interactive Elements**: Hover effects, transitions, and animations preserved
+- **Interactive Elements**: Smooth hover effects, transitions, and animations
-- **SVG Icons**: Using inline SVG icons for better performance
+- **Professional Design**: Clean, modern design with consistent branding
-- **Service & Industry Pages**: Structured pages for different services and industry verticals
+- **Service & Industry Pages**: Comprehensive pages for different services and industry verticals
+- **Contact Integration**: EmailJS integration for contact form functionality

 ## Project Structure